ashinshanly/EvoCode/README.md

 5. **Crossover**: Combine code from different successful variants (optional)
 6. **Repeat**: Iterate the process for multiple generations

 Mutations are applied at the AST (Abstract Syntax Tree) level, allowing for semantically aware code transformations that maintain the basic functionality while improving performance or other metrics.
+The system takes an initial function implementation and a set of test cases, then applies evolutionary principles to generate optimized versions.
+Through successive generations of mutation and selection, the code evolves toward better performance while maintaining correct behavior.

+The web interface provides real-time visualization of the evolution process, showing fitness improvements, mutation history, and final optimized code with performance comparisons.

 ## Use Cases